andreastzav/fasttable/README.md

 ## Project direction

-The work here intentionally focused on algorithmic and data-structure improvements on the main thread:
+The work here intentionally focuses on algorithmic and data-structure improvements on the main thread:

 - Faster filtering
 - Faster sorting